shhiivvaam/myblogsite/README.md

 ### OBJECTIVE :

-    This project is a Personal Blog Application developed using React.
-    The objective is to evaluate proficiency in creating React applications with client-side routing, managing application state, and handling dynamic data.
+    This project is a Blog Application developed using React.
+The objective is to create a React application with 	       client-side routing,managing application state, and handling dynamic data.
-    The application allows users to read, post, and delete blog posts.
+    The application allows un-authorized users to read blogs and authorized users to read, update, like, comment and delete blogs.

 ### FEATURES LIST :